martincostello/dotnet-patch-automation-sample/README.md

 together with tools such as [dotnet-outdated][dotnet-outdated-github] to automatically patch .NET applications on a monthly basis with minimal manual effort. :rocket:

+## The Problem

+[Previously][dotnet-updates-annoucement], Microsoft did not make automatic updates to .NET available through Windows Update.
+Although this has been available [since April 2022][dotnet-updates-available], it is still not enabled by default and only applies to Windows .NET applications which rely on .NET being installed on the machine.

+For self-contained deployments and applications deployed to any other operating system, there is still no mechanism for applying .NET patches automatically.
+This requires developers to update their applications month-to-month to ensure they stay secure ([and supported][dotnet-support-policy]).

+Updates are announced in the [dotnet/announcements][patch-tuesday-annoucements] repository, as well as any individual [CVEs][patch-tuesday-cves] that apply.
+Developers need to check these announcements on a regular cadence to ensure they are aware of any updates that are available that need to be applied to the applications they maintain.
+In a distrubuted software architecture, this can potentially be a significant number of applications of work.

+This maintenance burden eats into the time developers have to work on new features and other changes that bring meaningful value to their applications and their businesses.

+By tapping into the machine-readable [.NET release notes][dotnet-release-notes] and harnessing the power of [GitHub Actions][github-actions], we can automate the process of updating applications whose code is stored in GitHub to remove much of the manual burden of keeping multiple applications up-to-date.

 ## How it Works

 This repository contains a [GitHub Actions workflow][update-workflow] that uses a reusable